3mdeb/96boards-docs-wiki/LatestSnapshots.md

 **The following information is provided in these release notes:**

 1. [Pre-Installed Debian Linux](#section-1)<br/>
-Information on the Debian 8.0 ("jessie") OS installation software provided with the HiKey board as shipped from the factory.
+Information on the Debian 8.0 ("jessie") OS installation software
 2. [Installing Android Open Source Project](#section-2)<br/>Information on loading the AOSP version of Android 5.1 as an alternative OS onto the HiKey board
 3. [Updating the OS](#section-3)<br/>
 Information on loading an OS update from 96Boards.org